Skip to content

 typescript

-Step 3: Estimate the Plan
+Step 3: Execute the Plan

 typescript

-const executionResult = await sdk.executePlan(estimation.result.plan);
+const executionResult = await sdk.execute(estimation.plan);

 if (executionResult.success) {